What to Look for When Buying an RV GPS

 Map Accuracy

-This is easily one of the most important factors when considering a portable GPS and also one of the more variable.
-Unless the company in question employs a dedicated mapping service, you might find yourself taking a longer route or not even recognized by the software.
+This is easily the most important factor when considering a good GPS unit and also one that is most variable between brands.
+Unless the company in question employs a dedicated mapping service, you might find yourself taking a longer route or on a road not even recognized by the software.

-In fairness, most maps include the wide majority of major roadways, but regions with regular new roadwork can get overlooked.
-On the other hand, most of the available systems allow you to upload your own mapping software into the receiver.
+In fairness, most maps include the majority of major roadways, but regions that are regularly updating their road system can lag behind.
+However, to avoid these issues most of the available systems allow you to upload your own mapping software into the receiver.

-Of course, that requires you to do a bit more work ahead of time, and it is not always easy to get second-rate products to recognize newer peripherals.
+Of course, that requires you to do a bit of work ahead of time, and it is not always easy to get second-rate products to recognize newer peripherals.

 Screen Size